The impact of a private sector living wage intervention on consumption and cardiovascular disease risk factors in a

 CONCLUSIONS: While having a higher income in a middle-income country might be expected to increase obesity and its associated health risks, the current study found no short-term negative associations.
 There may be possible longer-term negative health consequences of increases in consumption of soda, juice and sugars, however.
 It is important to consider complementary interventions to support healthy dietary intake in areas with increasing wages.

 Rehkopf, David H; Burmaster, Katharine; Landefeld, John C; Adler-Milstein, Sarah; Flynn, Emily P; Acevedo, Maria Cecilia; Jones-Smith, Jessica C; Adler, Nancy; and Fernald, Lia C H, "The impact of a private sector living wage intervention on consumption and cardiovascular disease risk factors in a middle income country."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 132.